Ryuzaki-MrL/NotifyMii/README.md

 - Dump or delete all notifications at once.
 - Launch the app from which the notification was received.

-Issues:
-- Deleting a notification that isn't the last in the list will mess up with other notifications.

 TODO:
 - Write a GUI.
-- Fix flickering when selecting files/titles/notifications.
+- Fix flickering when selecting files/notifications.
 - Notification editing.
-- Add flag selection to custom notifications.

 Credits:
 - Rinnegatamante, as some functions were stolen from Purgification and lpp-3ds.
 - Kerouz, for the app's banner and icon.
 - Smealum, for ctrulib.
-- Steveice10, for bannertool.
+- Steveice10, for buildtools.
-- 3dsguy, for makerom.
-- dnasdw, for 3dstool.
 - xerpi, for sf2dlib and sfillib.
 - jbr373, for hbkblib.